Categories |

 Take It Outside

-Bringing messy play outside is another way to control The Mess.
-We adult seem to freak out less when messes are made outside.
-We also relax our cleanup standards a bit–A few dried drops of purple paint on a white tile floor are a Bigger Deal than the same drops on the lawn.
+Bringing the play outside is another step toward taming The Mess.
+We adults seem to freak out less when messes are made outside.
+We also relaxed our cleanup standards a bit- a few dried drops of purple paint on a white tile floor are a Bigger Deal than the same drops on the lawn.

 Plan For Rinsing